CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 By default properties do not have any inherent meaning.
 A property may be assigned a **semantic**, an identifier that describes how the property should be interpreted.
 The full list of built-in semantics can be found in the [Cesium Metadata Semantic Reference](../../../specification/Metadata/Semantics).

-Tileset authors may define their own application or domain-specific semantics separately.
+Tileset authors may define their own application- or domain-specific semantics separately.

 The example below uses two built-in semantics, `NAME` and `ID`, and one custom semantic, `_HEIGHT`.